Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 - Next & Previous Buttons | Error Catch for Array out of Bounds

 Note: these are taught with specific algorithms

+Note: later this code will affect the CANVAS

 ### Intermediate and Advanced Only